NASCAR rules and regulations: Viceroy Rule

 During the Monster Energy era, Hendrick Motorsports - which was sponsored by PepsiCo at the time, displayed their cars without the title sponsor logo.
 Rick Hendrick stated that his teams would display the Monster Energy logo on their cars and uniforms when required.
 The team exploited a loophole in the NASCAR rule book when Chase Elliott took his Mountain Dew (a sponsorship that otherwise would fall into grandfather clause, as the brand had sponsored Hendrick dating back to Sprint Cup era) No. 9 to victory lane at Kansas in 2018.
 His car had the Monster Energy logo on the left side, as the rule book did not clearly state whether it should be on the left side or both sides.

 The Viceroy Rule, however, does allow for a competing brand of a same type of product that is manufactured, or whose trademarks are owned, by the same company as the title sponsor.
 An instance of this occurred between 1994 and 1997, when Travis Carter Enterprises No. 23 (mostly driven by Jimmy Spencer) featured sponsorship from Camel; at the time, both Camel and Winston were brands owned by R. J. Reynolds Tobacco Company.
 For 1998, the team did switch its primary sponsorship to the Winston brand, coincidentally due to the one-brand rule imposed by the Tobacco Master Settlement Agreement that went in effect that year.

 When NASCAR changed the Cup Series sponsorship in 2020 to a new package that includes Busch, Coca-Cola, GEICO, and Xfinity, the Viceroy Rule was lifted to allow competing brands to sponsor Cup cars.
-The rule is still in effect in lower series with Xfinity (for the second-tier series) and Stanley Black & Decker (for the Truck Series), as well as for fuel sponsors in all top three series.
+The rule is still in effect in lower series with O'Reilly Auto Parts (for the second national series) and Stanley Black & Decker (for the Truck Series), as well as for fuel sponsors in all top three series.